raineydavid/rsa/.github/ISSUE_TEMPLATE/how_do_i.md

 ---
 name: How do I report
-about: Create a report to help us improve
+about: Create a report to track your questions and answers

 ---